 .
 One cup of brewed coffee contains about 135 mg of caffeine, 1 shot of espresso contains about 35 mg, 1 brewed tea bag contains about 50 mg, and a 16-ounce serving of cola has about 50 mg.
 Talk to your healthcare provider about how much caffeine you drink.

 , which are essential for the proper brain development of the fetus.
 Therefore, it is advised that pregnant women include seafood, particularly fatty fish such as salmon, as a regular part of their diet.

 Some seafood contains high amounts of mercury, a contaminant that can be harmful to the developing baby.
 Fish that should be avoided due to their high mercury content include: tilefish, king mackerel, swordfish, albacore tuna, and shark.

 Good choices include salmon, sardines, catfish, canned light tuna, and shrimp.
 These are both high in omega-3 fatty acids and low in mercury.

 If you do not have a peanut allergy, you may want to consider consuming peanuts to lower the risk that your child will have a peanut allergy.

 To avoid the risk of foodborne illness, which could harm you and your developing baby, it is important to pay close attention to food safety during pregnancy.
 Here are some general guidelines:

 before eating or preparing food.

 Staying well-hydrated is important for the health of you and your baby, so try to drink at least 6-8 glasses of water a day.
+Make sure your water does not contain excess nitrate as in water from some private wells.
 Other beverages, such as juice and soda, also contribute to hydration, but tend to be high in calories and low in nutritional value.